kuprogrammingclub/Weekly-Problems-2012-2015/README.md

 ### Resources
 -------------

-We keeps an expanding list of regional competitions and learning opportunities.
+We keep an expanding list of regional competitions and learning opportunities.
 See below: